SEASON SUBSCRIPTIONS NOW AVAILABLE FOR SEASON 21!

 Starring KCAT Company Members Brian Paulette and Christina Schafer.
 And more to be announced!

-One of the longest running Broadway thrillers of all time comes to Kansas City audiences at the City Stage with Ira Levin’s seminal comedy-thriller, Deathtrap.
+One of the longest running Broadway thrillers of all time comes to Kansas City audiences in September with Ira Levin’s seminal comedy-thriller, Deathtrap.
 A play that is “two-thirds a thriller and one-third a devilishly clever comedy” (Cue Magazine), will see a washed-up writer of Broadway thrillers struggling to find his next great idea.
-But when a student of his brings a thrilling new script to his doorstep, he sees a chance to make it big once more, and it might just be a chance he’ll kill for… Deathtrap is filled with twists and hilarity in equal measure, leaving audiences glued to the stage until its final moments.
+But when a former student of his brings a thrilling new script to his doorstep, he sees a chance to make it big once more, and it might just be a chance he’ll kill for… Deathtrap is filled with twists and hilarity in equal measure, leaving audiences glued to the stage until its final moments.

 Everybody